jorgegv/rage1/doc/BANKING-DESIGN.md

   - Bullet sprites

 - Each asset must be store in the same DATASET as the screen where it is used.
-So the DATASE must be defined for a SCREEN, and it is propagated to all assets used in it.
+So the DATASET must be defined for a SCREEN, and it is propagated to all assets used in it.

 - Dataset switches occur on ENTER_SCREEN events, so there must be a global map stored in regular (non-banked) memory, which maps the screen->dataset